harold1970/grimbly/README.md

 # Script Loading:

-*    The interpreter loads the script from a JSON file specified as script.json.
+*    The interpreter loads the script from a .grimbly file specified as script.
-*    Each instruction in the script file is represented as a JSON array element.
+*    Each instruction in the script file is represented as a .grimbly array element.

+    python3 complier.py *script*.grimbly or .json

 # Execution Flow:

 *   The interpreter reads the script sequentially, executing each instruction one by one.